Skip to main content

 If you are repaying any undergraduate loans (tuition fee loan and/or maintenance loan), the postgraduate loan repayments will be taken in addition to undergraduate loan repayments.
 This means you could be repaying both your Undergraduate and Postgraduate loans simultaneously if you earn above the repayment threshold.

-If you ordinarily live in England and intend to start a Master's course in September 2023 then you can apply to Student Finance England for postgraduate funding.
+If you ordinarily live in England and intend to start a Master's course then you can apply to Student Finance England for postgraduate funding.

 What funding is available?

-All eligible students who are ordinarily resident in England before starting their course and who will be studying an eligible course could receive a loan up to a maximum of £12,167, to help meet the cost of tuition fees and general living costs.
+All eligible students who are ordinarily resident in England before starting their course and who will be studying an eligible course could receive a non-means tested loan, up to a maximum of £13,206 over the length of their course to help meet the cost of tuition fees and general living costs.

-This funding is paid directly to students, normally in three instalments; one at the start of each term.
+This funding is paid directly to students in instalments.
+The number of instalments will depend on the length of your course.
 The first instalment is normally released to you within 3-5 working days after you have completed enrolment and collected your ID card.
 Therefore it is important to arrive at the university with funding for at least two weeks available to you.

 Unlike undergraduate funding, there is no specific tuition fee loan available and payment of tuition fees need to be made directly to the University.